alanzhaonys/lambda-apigateway-template/README.md

 You have to enable the CORS support by going to API endpoint, select method and Enable CORS.
 This enables the OPTIONS method. https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/OPTIONS

 After you manually enabled CORS, run `./deploy-api.sh` to take effect.
+It will take a few mins.
 You only need to do it once.